 3341 W. 43rd Place

 This 1,153 seat deco design by Stiles O. Clements of the firm Morgan, Walls & Clements opened in 1932 as part of Walter Leimert's development of the area.
 It's owned by the City of Los Angeles and had been undergoing a stop and start rehab program for over a decade.
 The Hunter Kerhart photo shows off some of the exterior renovation.
-After work in the auditorium and addition of a stagehouse they reopened in 2023.
+After work in the auditorium and addition of a stagehouse they're projecting a 2025 opening.
 See the pages on the Leimert Theatre for more information.

 Lincoln Theatre